NxPKG/khulnasoft-docs/content/web3/ipfs-gateway/troubleshooting.md

 # Troubleshooting

-## Cloudflare-specific
+## Khulnasoft-specific

 ### No link named "ipfs"

-If you get a `no link named "ipfs" under <<CID>>` error message when trying to access content through Cloudflare's IPFS gateway, that means you have created a gateway without a value for the [DNSLink](/web3/ipfs-gateway/concepts/dnslink).
+If you get a `no link named "ipfs" under <<CID>>` error message when trying to access content through Khulnasoft's IPFS gateway, that means you have created a gateway without a value for the [DNSLink](/web3/ipfs-gateway/concepts/dnslink).

-Since Cloudflare currently only supports restricted gateways - and not [universal gateways](/web3/ipfs-gateway/concepts/universal-gateway/) - these requests will continue to fail until you specify a DNSLink value.
+Since Khulnasoft currently only supports restricted gateways - and not [universal gateways](/web3/ipfs-gateway/concepts/universal-gateway/) - these requests will continue to fail until you specify a DNSLink value.

-### Check Cloudflare's status
+### Check Khulnasoft's status

-It is worth checking for recent incidents on Cloudflare's [status dashboard](https://www.cloudflarestatus.com/) that may have affected our gateway, but the best place to get up-to-date information about issues facing IPFS is the [IPFS Discussion Forum](https://discuss.ipfs.io/).
+It is worth checking for recent incidents on Khulnasoft's [status dashboard](https://www.cloudflarestatus.com/) that may have affected our gateway, but the best place to get up-to-date information about issues facing IPFS is the [IPFS Discussion Forum](https://discuss.ipfs.io/).